mhagen3854/OmniDB/omnidb_plugin/README.md

 Then restart PostgreSQL.

+Note: If Restart Fails with the Windows Event "could not load library … omnidb_plugin.dll: The specified module could not be found, you may have to install the Microsoft vcruntime140.dll from https://www.microsoft.com/en-us/download/details.aspx?id=52685

 ## 2.4.
 Post-installation steps

 ### 2.4.1.
 Create omnidb schema in your database (should be done by a superuser)